Eden Espinosa: Solo shows/performances

 On October 22, 2005, Espinosa made her solo concert debut with a co-headlining show with Tony Award nominee Euan Morton at Town Hall in New York City part of the venue's Cabaret Festival.

 In March 2009, Espinosa performed her solo show entitled "Me" at Joe's Pub in New York City, directed by Billy Porter.
 She returned to Southern California with her show on Friday, July 24, 2009, at the John Anson Ford Amphitheatre.

 In December 2009, she performed a 2nd solo show entitled "From Eden With Love" at the Razz Room at Hotel Nikko in San Francisco, CA.

 In September 2012, Espinosa became one of the first few major lineup acts opening Feinstein's/54 Below with a themed show paying tribute to the acclaimed singer-songwriter Eva Cassidy.

 She was featured as a soloist for Disneyland's new firework spectacular "Magical" premiering in the summer of 2009, where she sang Magical's theme song as well as Disney songs such as "Baby Mine".

 In February 2020, Espinosa launched a new acoustic solo show at The Green Room 42 entitled Unplugged & Unplanned.
 Every concert, the show's setlist would be all new.
 The February shows were sold out; it included an extension that led into March 2020.
 However, the final two shows were cancelled due to the COVID-19 pandemic.
-When live performances started to resume during the Spring of 2021, Espinosa returned and completed the last two shows of the residency.
+When live performances started to resume during the spring of 2021, Espinosa returned and completed the last two shows of the residency.

 Today, many of the Espinosa's concerts are done in the style inspired by her Unplugged & Unplanned show rotating the setlist of tunes from her Broadway career, both her solo albums, pop/rock covers, and a Musical Theater fan request section.
 On August 8, 2021, she headlined her first solo concert on the Las Vegas Strip at The Space Las Vegas.
 For fans who weren't able to make it, the concert was also livestreamed.
 On November 13, 2021, Espinosa performed a one night only concert in Holmdel, NJ at the Holmdel Theatre Company (part of the Broadway at the Barn series).

-Espinosa is scheduled to bring her concert overseas to London at Cadogan Hall on April 8, 2022.
+Espinosa brought her concert overseas to London at Cadogan Hall on April 8, 2022.